© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wilderness Round Barrows is a scheduled monument protected by Cadw under reference DE092.
 View the official record →

-Wilderness Round Barrows is a Bronze Age burial monument located in Denbighshire, Wales.
+Wilderness Round Barrows is a round barrow situated in Denbighshire, Wales, dating to the Bronze Age and serving a funerary and ritual function.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE092.

 Wilderness Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wilderness Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE092.